 Born and raised in inner-city Houston, multi-dimensional artist Raul Gonzalez explores topics such as work, fatherhood, construction, labor, the working class, identity, and abstraction through versatile methods of painting, drawing, printmaking, performance, and dance.
 Now living in San Antonio with his wife and two daughters, Raul spends his days as a stay-at-home-dad.

-Raul’s work is often inspired by being a stay-at-home father, work, challenging stereotypes, painting, and beauty.
-Raul’s foundations in drawing, painting, and self-taught dancing have allowed him to create a world of narrative, cultural symbolism, and color.
+Raul’s work is often inspired by being a stay-at-home father, work, construction, challenging stereotypes, and finding beauty in chaos.
+Raul’s foundations in drawing, painting, and self-taught dancing have allowed him to create a world of narrative, cultural symbolism, color, and energy.

 His work ranges from paintings of construction scenes on concrete to colorful abstract installations made of cardboard and duct tape.
 He has danced 4 ½ miles across San Antonio as a way to “paint a line in space”.
 He shares drawings of himself as a stay-at-parent and uses his artwork to express himself and educate.

 Raul received a Bachelor of Fine Arts in Painting (Magna Cum Laude) from the University of Houston in 2010 and completed his Master of Fine Arts in Painting from the University of Texas at San Antonio in 2014.
 In high school, he was ranked 3rd in his class and participated in both the Art Club, Math Club, and National Honor Society.